mikkokok/mikkokok/README.md

 ### Hi there 👋

+Currently working on Azure mainly with .NET C# and Powershell.

 <!--
 **mikkokok/mikkokok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.